daniel-werner/laravel-schemacrawler/README.md

                   indexes, foreign keys, and triggers

 ### Url usage
-By default the package registers the `/schema` route to your application.
+By default the package registers the `/schema` route in your application.
 Visiting this url the package will generate a pdf version of the default database.

-The configuration can be done with the following query parameters (`/schema?output_file="database.pdf"`):
+The default configuration can be overwritten with the following query parameters (e.g. `/schema?output_file="database.pdf"`):

 `output_file`  The name of the generated file